himanshuojha2000/100Projects/README.md

 A visually appealing creative card design with hover effects and animations.
 🛠 **Tech Used:** HTML, CSS

+### 🔹 P9 - Tooltip Hover Effect
+A smooth and stylish tooltip that appears when hovering over an element.
+The tooltip includes a fading animation and an arrow effect.
+🛠 **Tech Used:** HTML, CSS

 ## 🌟 How to Use
 1. Clone the repository:
    ```bash
    git clone https://github.com/himanshuojha2000/100Projects.git